JMPerez/jmperez.github.com/_posts/2016-07-16-data-fetching-universal-apps.md

 Developers haven't decided what to call them yet, but for the sake of consistency I'll be referring to them as _universal_ web apps.
 These projects have 2 main features:

-- The server runs JSwe
+- The server runs JS
 - Most of the code of the project is shared between browser and server.

 For a long time we tangled business logic with markup.
 One would generate some HTML in the server and JS would run in the client to make AJAX requests and changes in the DOM.
 This worked for most websites, but today lots of projects start as a SPA, where state is managed in a single place and the server acts merely to provide the initial page and a set of endpoints that provide data.
 But this approach has caused [long page load times](https://blog.twitter.com/2012/improving-performance-on-twittercom) and bad SEO forced rethinking the web.